abendrothj/sigil/docs/Perceptual_Hash_Whitepaper.md

 ## Abstract

 We present Basilisk, an open-source compression-robust perceptual hash system for video fingerprinting and forensic tracking.
 Our system extracts perceptual features (Canny edges, Gabor textures, Laplacian saliency, RGB histograms) and projects them to a 256-bit cryptographic fingerprint that survives platform compression.
-Empirical validation demonstrates 3-10 bit drift at extreme compression levels (CRF 28-40), well under the 30-bit detection threshold (11.7%).
-Platform testing confirms hash stability across YouTube, TikTok, Facebook, Instagram, and Vimeo.
+Empirical validation on UCF-101 benchmark videos demonstrates 4-14 bit drift at CRF 28 (mean: 8.7 bits, 3.4%), well under the 30-bit detection threshold (11.7%).
+The system is validated for real-world platform compression (CRF 18-35) used by YouTube, TikTok, Facebook, and Instagram.
 This work enables content creators to build forensic evidence databases for legal action against unauthorized data usage and scraping.

 **Keywords:** Perceptual hashing, video fingerprinting, compression robustness, data sovereignty, forensic tracking, content provenance